Thoughts on the lifecycle of a cotton T shirt, sustainability, and fast fashion

 If you’d like to learn more about this topic, you may want to watch a documentary called The True Cost.

-If you're keen on building your wardrobe with sustainable fashion, then I invite you to browse my collection of knitwear designs.
+If you'd like to build your wardrobe with sustainable fashion, then why don’t you browse my collection of knitwear designs.

 Please don’t hesitate to get in touch with me if you’d like to know more.